In Nagorno-Karabakh peace deal, Russia’s Putin claims a strategic win. But risks are attached.

 The six-week war flipped Armenia’s 1994 military victory over Azerbaijan — and now leaves Armenia weakened in any future negotiations on Nagorno-Karabakh.

-Azerbaijan’s President Ilham Aliyev, meanwhile, is crowing that military action won what a peace process launched in 1992 led by Russia, the United States and France (known as the Minsk Group) failed to deliver.
+Azerbaijan’s Aliyev, meanwhile, is crowing that military action won what a peace process launched in 1992 led by Russia, the United States and France (known as the Minsk Group) failed to deliver.

 But the outrage and resentment in Armenia will simmer for years to come, a source of further instability.
 Armenian opposition parties have threatened to try to retreat from the deal, albeit unrealistically.